IntervalSurgeon presents functions for intersecting,

 The lengths of the intervals are therefore:

-A key concept in IntervalSurgeon
+A key concept in IntervalSurgeon is breaking ranges

 which contain intervals into ‘sections’ delimited by the unique